INFORMSJoC/2024.0833/README.md

 We provide detailed implementation guidances and demonstrate results in the `scripts/` directory.
 It suffices just to run each notebook (you can execute cells individually).
 We have generated all the data used in the paper——no external data sources are required.
-- `Toy_2D.ipynb` and `Toy_20D.ipynb`: The python notebooks containing implementation guidances for reproducing the results in the **toy examples**;
+- `Toy_2D.ipynb` and `Toy_20D.ipynb`: The Python notebooks containing implementation guidances for reproducing the results in the **toy examples**;
-- `portfolio_negative.ipynb` and `portfolio_positive.ipynb`: The python notebooks containing implementation guidances for reproducing the results in the **nonlinear portfolio** example;
+- `portfolio_negative.ipynb` and `portfolio_positive.ipynb`: The Python notebooks containing implementation guidances for reproducing the results in the **nonlinear portfolio** example;
-- `portfolio_allocate.ipynb`: The python notebook containing implementation guidances for reproducing the results in the **portfolio asset allocation** example.
+- `portfolio_allocate.ipynb`: The Python notebook containing implementation guidances for reproducing the results in the **portfolio asset allocation** example.

 The following raw output data files are compressed and stored in the `results/` directory: